Leon-Amazing/english/docs/words.md

 1. to choose someone or something for a particular job or purpose
 2. to represent or refer to something using a particular sign, name etc

+### 30.sanctuary /ˈsæŋktʃuəri, -tʃəri $ -tʃueri/

+1. [countable] an area for birds or animals where they are protected and cannot be hunted **SYN refuge**
+2. [countable, uncountable] a peaceful place that is safe and provides protection, especially for people who are in danger **SYN refuge**